 Professor Greene received his PhD in Oceanography from the University of Washington in 1985 and spent a year as a postdoctoral fellow at the Woods Hole Oceanographic Institution (WHOI).
 In 1986, he joined the faculty at Cornell as a visiting assistant professor in the Division of Biological Sciences.
 Through the years at Cornell, Professor Greene has served as the Director for the Biological Resources Program and the Ocean Resources & Ecosystems Program.
 Currently, he is a professor in the Department of Earth & Atmospheric Sciences.
-In recognition of his contributions to the oceanographic community in research, teaching, and service, Dr. Greene was elected a Fellow in The Oceanography Society in 2008.
-Greene became an Association for the Sciences of Limnology and Oceanography Sustaining Fellow in 2016.

 The focus of Professor Greene's NW Atlantic research has shifted from field studies to retrospective analyses of remote-sensing and time-series data.
 This shift has enabled him to interpret the results of previous field studies in the context of patterns developing over inter-annual to inter-decadal time scales.
 This work is done in the context of a working group he organized in 2000 called Marine Ecosystem Responses to Climate in the North Atlantic (MERCINA).

 New field research is being developed in Hawaii and the Pacific Northwest to compliment efforts in bioacoustical oceanography.